 - If your income tax rate is likely to be lower when you make withdrawals (i.e. when you retire), then choose an RRSP.

 Because you don’t have to pay tax when you withdraw from your TFSA, it’s easier to access those funds at any time, for any reason.
 As such, TFSAs are a great option if you are unsure when you will need to use your savings.
+Just know that you can’t re-contribute back into your TFSA in the same calendar year, unless you have unused contribution room.

 But if you are committed to saving for retirement and want to avoid the temptation of accessing those savings earlier, an RRSP is the wise choice.
 The tax consequences of withdrawing RRSP funds can be significant, so it’s always best to leave those savings untouched until you’ve retired.
 For this reason, the inflexibility of an RRSP might be better for you even if the numbers point to a TFSA.